oizumi-lab/PhiToolbox/Readme.md

 ## General description

 ### Computation of practical measures of integrated information
-This toolbox provides codes for computing practical measures of integrated information (PHI), namely, mutual information (Tononi, 2004), stochastic interaction (Ay, 2001, 2015; Barrett & Seth, 2011), integrated information based on mismatched decoding Φ^* [1] and geometric integrated information Φ_G [2].
+This toolbox provides codes for computing practical measures of integrated information (&Phi;), namely, mutual information (Tononi, 2004), stochastic interaction (Ay, 2001, 2015; Barrett & Seth, 2011), integrated information based on mismatched decoding &Phi;<sub>*</sub> [1] and geometric integrated information &Phi;<sub>G</sub> [2].
 Integrated information quantifies the amount of information that is integrated within a system.
 Please look at “demo_phi_Gauss.m” and “demo_phi_dis.m” to see how to use the core functions for PHI computation.

 ### Search for minimum information partitions (MIPs)
 The codes for searching for the minimum information partition (see Tononi, 2008, Biol Bull for example) are provided.
 Two types of algorithms for the MIP search are provided, namely, an exhaustive search, Queranne’s algorithm [3, 4].
 Please look at “demo_MIP_Gauss.m” and “demo_MIP_dis.m” to see how to use the core functions for MIP search.